shashankms9/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01b-Azure_VM_Windows_Clustering.md

----
-lab:
-    title: '01b - Implement Windows clustering on Azure VMs'
-    module: 'Module 01 - Explore the foundations of IaaS for SAP on Azure'
----

 # AZ 120 Module 1: Explore the foundations of IaaS for SAP on Azure
 # Lab 1b: Implement Windows clustering on Azure VMs